 ant extensionsto pack your extensions and share them.

 Now the only thing left is learning Java (if you have not already done that) and rock the community!
 You can now write extensions with the help of Android Java.
 Awesome!
 If you don't know where to start, take a look at the open source extensions below.
 And if that doesn't help, look in the forum what extensions people need.
 See this documentation to see how to add components.
 You can download my example extension here.

-@UsesPermissionspersmission names empty, it prevents users of your extension to upload it to google play
+@UsesPermissionsannotation empty, it prevents users of your extension from uploading it to Google Play

 @SimpleProperty(userVisible = false)to hide it from the user